PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 ###Setting up Project:

-  Readable and commented HTML/CSS/JavaScript/image files are in the '<project folder>/src' folder.
-Gulp is isued to minify html, js and css files , to cmpress images, and to deploy the resulting files into the <project folder>.
+  The Readable and commented HTML/CSS/JavaScript files are in the '<project folder>/src' folder.
+Gulp is used to minify html, javasript and css files , to cmpress images, and to deploy the resulting files into the <project folder>.
 Check ['src'](https://github.com/PaulMatencio/Neighbourhood-Maps-Project/tree/master/src) folder for commented readable codes.

- For the working page check this link: ( https://http://paulmatencio.github.io/Neighbourhood-Maps-Project )
+ For the working page check this link: ( http://paulmatencio.github.io/Neighbourhood-Maps-Project )

 ###Project Overview: